AsherTeo/MR-Beast-Data-Analytics/README.md

 ## Objective

 The primary objective of this project is to employ machine learning techniques, specifically using `scikit-learn` in Python, to predict the view count of MrBeast's videos.
-This overarching goal involves leveraging Python as the primary tool for all data-related tasks, including data wrangling, exploratory data analysis (EDA), and the development of predictive models.
+This overarching goal involves leveraging Python as the primary tool for all data-related tasks, including data extraction, data wrangling, exploratory data analysis (EDA), and the development of predictive models.

 ### Specific Objectives: